 The Vita Brown Bequest Bursary

-Vita Ethel Brown (11 October 1916 – 15 December 2012) generously bequeathed funds to Arts Tasmania to assist emerging artists to purchase materials.
+Vita Ethel Brown (11 October 1916 – 15 December 2012) generously bequeathed funds to Arts Tasmania to assist emerging or returning artists to purchase equipment or materials.

-As a result, two bursaries of $500 will be offered each year to artists who:
+As a result, two bursaries of $500 will be offered each year.

-- have spent less than two years working in any artform or
+- Tasmanian artists who have spent less than two years working professionally in an artform

-- have been absent from professional practice in an artform for the last two consecutive years.
+- Tasmanian artists who have been absent from professional practice for the last two consecutive years

 About Vita Brown